DevOps-and-Cloud-based-Software/assignment-1/README.md

 # Reporting and assessment

 ## Reporting
-At the end of this assignment you are expected to submit the following:
+At the end of this assignment, each student should write a short report (max 4 pages) to explain the results and lessons learned from the tutorial:

-  * Each student should write a short report (max 4 pages) with the following structure:
+  * The report should contain:
     + **Introduction**: List which of the DevOps stages you practiced with this assignment and what are their primary objectives.
     + **OpenAPI Exercises**: Report on the following exercises (for details see on the Section  [OpenAPI Exercises](#openapi-exercises)):
       - [Define Objects](#define-objects)
       - [Add Delete method](#add-delete-method)
-    + **[MongoDB Integration (Optional)](#mongodb-integration--optional-)**: If you choose to integrate an external database report on how the modifications you had to make on your code and Dockerfile to connect to DB.
+    + **[MongoDB Integration (Optional)](#mongodb-integration--optional-)**: If you choose to integrate an external database, report on how the modifications you had to make on your code and Dockerfile to connect to DB.
     + **Question 1**: In the Docker file we use the 'python:3.9-alpine' image as a base image.
-What are the advantage and disadvantages of using the Alpine Linux distribution in Docker.
+What are the advantages and disadvantages of using the Alpine Linux distribution in Docker?

 ## Assessment